A Noisy Approach to Intrinsically Mixed-State Topological Order: Decoherence as gauging out in general UMTCs

 As a final example, we can consider doubled SU(2)$_k$ string-net models, whose lattice models and short-string operators are given in Ref.~\cite{burnell2011}.
 Anyons in this theory are labeled by pairs $(j_1,j_2)$ where $j=0,1/2,1,\dots,k/2$.
 Let us now subject a ground state of this model to local errors that incoherently proliferate the anyon $(k/2,k/2)$ (which is a boson).
 In order to read off the resulting imTO in the decohered density matrix, after $(k/2,k/2)$ has been gauged out, we require the braiding relations of this theory.
 In particular, the braiding between an anyon $(j_1,j_2)$ and $(k/2,k/2)$ is given by $\mathcal{B}_\theta((j_1,j_2),(k_1,k_2)) = (-1)^{2(j_1 + j_2)}$.
 Thus, the resulting imTO is characterized by the anyon theory $\mathcal{A} = \{ (j_1,j_2)| j_1 + j_2 \in \mbZ \}$ with $j_1,j_2 = 0,1/2,1,\dots,k/2.$ Of these, $(k/2,k/2)$ is a transparent boson, which is sufficient to conclude that the decohered theory is a \textit{non-modular} anyon theory.

 Thus, we can obtain a large family of imTOs by exposing the ground states of string-net models to local error channels, where the decohered code space generically retains logical information i.e., it is a decoherence-free subspace.
 The presence of non-trivial logical information (or a quantum memory) is encoded in the Wilson-loop algebra (equivalently, the $S$-matrix of $\mathcal{A}$).
-Since we have shown that the resulting imTOs can host transparent anyons, we obtain a partial classification of imTO in terms of braided fusion categories.
+Since we have shown that the resulting imTOs can host transparent anyons (corresponding to a non-modular anyon theory), we obtain a partial classification of imTO in terms of non-modular unitary braided fusion categories.